 1. Download the app, you may find it easier to locate by searching for “Shobunsha Publications.”
 The app looks like this:

-2. Open the app and click on the top wooden sign.
-Not sure what the other signs do.
+2. Open the app and click on the top wooden sign (Translates to “Choose a map”)

 3. The next screen shows all of the maps you’ve already purchased.
-At the very bottom, there’s a bluish-gray button.
+At the very bottom, there’s a bluish-gray button (translates to “Purchase and download maps”).
 This is how you buy new maps.

 And there you have it.
 Now, there are a few things that you should memorize on these maps.